Janelia Research Campus

-Dr. Leonardo is a lab head at the Janelia Farm Research Campus.
+Dr. Leonardo is a group leader at the Janelia Research Campus.

 Anthony Leonardo is interested in general principles underlying neural information processing.
 His lab investigates the computations neural circuits implement, how robust they are, and how different circuits are linked into systems to produce behaviors.

 As a lab head at the Janelia Research Campus, Anthony Leonardo studies salamanders and dragonflies, efficient killers that are far more likely to be found roaming Janelia's bucolic landscape than inside the laboratory itself.
 But the salamander and dragonfly are Leonardo's chosen subjects in research that is building a bridge between the macroscopic world of behavior and the microscopic world of neural circuits.

 Leonardo is one of the top young investigators in neuroethology, the study of the neural basis of animal behavior.
 He earned his PhD in computation and neural systems from the California Institute of Technology in 2002 and has long been fascinated by the brain and how animals behave as they do.
 His undergraduate training in artificial intelligence and computer science at Carnegie Mellon University included experience modeling human cognition.
 But it was as a graduate student at Caltech, under the guidance of Masakazu Konishi, that Leonardo began to look inside living brains to understand the complexities of neural circuit dynamics.